ysharplanguage/FastJsonParser/README.md

 http://rick-hightower.blogspot.com/2013/11/benchmark-for-json-parsing-boon-scores.html

 Note Rick is one of our fellows from the Java realm - and from his own comparative figures that I eventually noticed, it does seem that [Rick's "Boon"](https://github.com/RichardHightower/json-parsers-benchmark/blob/master/README.md) is indeed **pretty darn fast** among the Java toolboxes for JSON.

-As for that "vs. ServiceStack in...
-N / A":

-unfortunately, quite unfamiliar with it, I'm still trying to understand how, in absence of POCOs, to have ServiceStack deserialize into merely trees of dictionaries mixed with lists or arrays (just as we can do very easily with JSON.NET, the JavaScriptSerializer, or my parser here).

 ***"Tiny JSON" test***